Neurodegeneration · systems · long-term work

 Applied technical work

 From neural network fundamentals to browser automation and information pipelines, I usually learn by building.
-The through-line is practical fluency rather than display.
+The through-line is real fluency, not display.

-The thread through most of my work is simple: understand complex systems properly, then build something useful around them.
+The thread through most of my work is simple: understand complex systems properly, then build tools or explanations that make them easier to work with.

 Academic portfolio